hrhwilliams/EECS348_Lab-7/README.md

 ## To begin

-Create a fork of this repository through GitHub and then clone it locally.
+Create a [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) of this repository through GitHub then clone it locally and start working.

-There is a `main.c` where your `main` function should be and some header files already included.
-You will have to implement any functions declared in the header files, but do not modify the function signatures as the tests are expecting those exact functions.
+### Starting files

+You begin with the source file `main.c` with your `main` function already defined in it, and the header files `report.h` and `football.h`.

+For the first
+part of the lab, you will need to make a `report.c` file and write any functions there and write the function signatures in `report.h`.
+For the second part of the lab, you will need to make a `football.c` file and implement the function signatures in `football.h`.
+For this part, do not modify `football.h`.

 You will also have to write your own Makefile to build your code.
 The file is included already but starts out blank.